bigpick/barelycompetent/content/post/updating_wcag_2021_contrast/index.md

 {{< image src="/img/wcag/original_site_page_subheader.png" alt="original_site_page_subheader.png" position="center" style="border-radius: 8px;" >}}

 So I definitely could have done a better job at choosing colors.
-In trying to stick to the Dracula spec exactly, I ended up with carying combinations of text that just wasn't easy enough to read for most people.
+In trying to stick to the Dracula spec exactly, I ended up with various combinations of text that just wasn't easy enough to read for most people.

 The current appearance of the site is what I've settled on after taking a more accesibility-focused approach at color choices.
 I've tried to stick true to the Dracula color design, except this time, made sure to think of contrast from the start of the process.